Irish leaders stress ‘urgent’ need for de-escalation after US strikes on Iran

 There is an “urgent” need for de-escalation and diplomacy in the Middle East, Ireland’s leaders have said.

-Premier Micheal Martin and deputy premier Simon Harris said a negotiated solution is needed and they will be working closely with their EU counterparts this week.
+Premier Micheal Martin and deputy premier Simon Harris said a negotiated solution is needed following the US strikes on Iran’s nuclear facilities.

-“Iran should unequivocally disavow the development of nuclear weapons,” Mr Martin said.

-“A negotiated solution is the way forward.
-We remain in close contact with international partners ahead of the EU council.”
+They said they are in close contact with European counterparts ahead of a meeting of EU foreign leaders on Monday and of EU leaders later in the week.

+“Diplomacy and dialogue is ultimately the only way to resolve these issues,” Mr Martin said.

+Mr Martin said the escalation on Sunday should not draw attention away from the humanitarian catastrophe in Gaza.

+“We shouldn’t lose sight of the catastrophe that is still unfolding in Gaza while the war between Iran and Israel continues,” he said.
+“What is happening in Gaza is appalling and a breach of international humanitarian law, and again, innocent civilians and children are being starved there, and we need that to come to an end.”

-Mr Harris said a “dangerous” escalation between Iran and Israel is now more real and more likely than ever before.
+Mr Harris said a “dangerous” escalation between Iran and Israel is now more likely than ever before.

 He said staff from the Irish embassy in Tehran left the country on Friday, and he is being updated on Irish peacekeepers stationed in Lebanon.